JustDOit22/Just-do-it/README.md

 Thereby, the above raised questions are analysed.

 ### Results
-The main findings of the analysis are stated in this blog post.
+The main findings of the analysis are stated in a blog post on medium.

 ### Licensing, Authors, Acknowledgements
 The data stems from Kaggle and I looked up the extraction from date / time in stackoverflow.
 Corresponding links are included in the notebook.
 As example how to write